 Part 1: I FINALLY HAVE A DIAGNOSIS

 As some of you know, my health has been declining for a few years now, with 2019 being my most debilitating.
-It has been a journey of misdiagnosis, one filled with self-advocacy, frustration, unrelenting faith and a innumerable hours of research; being constantly dismissed by conventional medicine, every step of the way.
+It has been a journey of misdiagnosis, one filled with self-advocacy, frustration, unrelenting faith and innumerable hours of research while being constantly dismissed by conventional medicine, every step of the way.
 There has not been much communication on my part.
 The process of finding a diagnosis, while living with a barrage of systemic dysfunction, was all consuming.
 This inadvertently led to my withdrawal from family and friends, but chronic pain has that impact on people.

 On Feb 3rd, 2020, I received an amazing gift…a definitive diagnosis!
 The disease is called Bartonellosis, an intracellular bacterial infection, primarily causing my neurologic and rheumatologic symptoms.
 Advanced testing showed my Direct PCR, Blood cultures and ePCR were all POSITIVE.
 It is not only a diagnosis capable of explaining all my symptoms and related syndromes but a diagnosis of zoonotic importance (disease transmitted from animals to people)!
 There is much more to learn about vector-borne disease and complex chronic illness.
 The links below provide a brief introduction to this disease.
 Treatment has officially begun.
 The road ahead holds some uncertainties but I'm determined to heal.